cheertsang/Personal/LaMeraChimba_4L_per_S_sed_tank.md

 Like the traditional AguaClara plants, the internal structure of the sedimentation tank consists of sedimentation plates, a floc hopper, an inlet manifold, outlet manifold, base plates, and a jet reverser (Figure 2).

-[I always find it amusing when students write the phrase "traditional AguaClara" :)]

 <p align="center">
   <img src="https://github.com/cheertsang/Personal/blob/master/sed_tank_schematic.png?raw=True" height=300>
 </p>